Helaas/nextui-brick-poweroff-hook/README.md

-# PowerOff Hook v1.0 — Kernel Module for shutting down the TrimUI Brick safely
+# PowerOff Hook for NextUI — Kernel Module for shutting down the TrimUI Brick safely

 ## Overview